-7 Can the registrant use a privacy service to hide its contact information?
+7 Is the registrant's contact information freely available?
+Can the registrant use a privacy service to hide its contact information?

-The registrant is obliged to provide the registrar with correct and upto-date personal data (ie, full name, birth date, residential address, passport details and contact information).
+The registrant is obliged to provide the registrar with correct and up-todate personal data (ie, full name, date of birth, residential address, passport details and contact information).
 Submission of fake or false information is not allowed under the rules for the .ru ccTLD.
-Because of personal data legal restrictions, the public display of such (personal) information shall not be exercised by registrars.
+Owing to personal data legal restrictions, registrars will not publicly display this (personal) information.
 Therefore, the actual personally identifiable information is not always available for public access, including in WHOIS records.